 Choose a Shape That Works

 Standard rug shapes include round, square, rectangular and oval.
 Choosing the right shape can make or break the room design.
-In most cases, opposites attract.
-Take into consideration the shape of your room and the pieces of furniture when shopping for your area rug.
+Round or octagonal rugs take a boxy living room from mundane to marvelous.

 Experiment With Texture

 Rugs are a great way to experiment with texture in a room.
 Today’s wide variety of area rugs can provide a unique look and mood to your interior spaces.
-Experimenting with texture on the floor gives new dimension to a tired room!
+Texture on the floor gives new life to a tired room.

 Natural materials, such as sisal, jute or seagrass impart an organic feel in a traditional room.
-Modern berbers, with their dense loop construction, add a casual softness to a room and are more comfortable underfoot than the grass cloth varieties.
-A sculpted wool rug can be the focal point, bringing a sense of elegance to a bedroom or formal spaces.
-Fluffy flotakis and shags turn up the hip quotient in contemporary interiors.
+Contemporary berbers with their dense loop construction add a casual softness to a room and are more comfortable underfoot than the grass cloth varieties.
+A sculpted wool rug can become the focal point bringing a sense of elegance to a bedroom or formal spaces.
+Fluffy flokatis and shags turn up the hip quotient in modern interiors.

-Rugs are not cheap, so protect your investment.
-Be sure to save the “care tag”—it will tell you if you need to dry clean, wash or spot clean your rug.
+Rugs are not cheap so protect your investment.
+Be sure to save the care tag and cleaning instructions.
+It will tell you about its fiber content, if you need to dry clean, steam, wash or spot clean the rug.
 Take smaller rugs outside weekly to shake out the dust and dirt.
-Most large rugs can be vacuumed just like carpeting (oriental rugs and those made from delicate materials may require special care.)
+Most large rugs can be vacuumed just like carpet.
+Oriental rugs and those made from delicate fibers may require extra special care.